Does tooth pain have you in agony? Chances are your tooth pain can be from an undiagnosed cavity.

 Tooth Cavity Symptoms

-You may be experiencing some, or all, of the following symptoms if you have a tooth cavity:
+You may be experiencing some or all of the following symptoms if you have a tooth cavity:

 - Toothache